Tornadoes of 2011: May 21–26 (United States)

 Late in the afternoon on May 24, supercells began forming over western Kansas and Oklahoma, as the National Weather Service predicted a dangerous tornado outbreak.
 As a line of powerful cells began to take shape, trained spotters reported large tornadoes near El Reno, Oklahoma and in rural Grady County, Oklahoma.
 One of these swept from Binger to Guthrie, destroying many homes and causing at least nine fatalities.
-This tornado was rated an EF5 even though only one location sustained up to 296 mph winds (Cactus 117 Oil drilling site off of I-40), the sixth of the year and second of the outbreak sequence.
+This tornado was rated an EF5, the sixth of the year and second of the outbreak sequence.
 Three other EF4 tornadoes developed among the many other tornadoes that day.

 At around 10:00 p.m.
 EDT on May 25, an EF3 tornado hit the city of Bedford, Indiana.
 U.S. Route 50 was temporarily closed due to heavy debris.
 A tornado reportedly formed in Keyser, WV and tracked as far as Berkeley Springs.
 Three tornadoes also hit the Sacramento Valley of California, north of Sacramento.
 One tornado—rated EF1—struck east of Artois, uprooting hundreds of almond trees and causing damage to farm equipment and roofing materials.
 Another tornado rated EF1 struck south of Durham, uprooting thousands of almond trees, destroying an outbuilding, and damaging a barn.
 The third tornado, rated EF2, struck northwest of Oroville, causing heavy damage to a ranch and a garage.
 On May 26, strong thunderstorms travelled through the Cumberland Valley in South Central Pennsylvania with reports of EF1 tornadoes near Carlisle, Mechanicsburg, and Hershey.
 Tornadoes also destroyed the setup for the Harrisburg ArtsFest scheduled to take place the following weekend.